 Step eight: Determine return of funds by the student.
-The student must return Title IV funds in the following order: Stafford Unsubsidized loans, Stafford Additional Unsubsidized loans, Stafford Subsidized loans, PLUS loans and Federal Pell Grant.
+The student must return Title IV funds in the following order: Stafford Unsubsidized Ioans, Stafford Additional Unsubsidized Ioans, Stafford Subsidized Ioans, PLUS Ioans and Federal Pell Grant.

 The student's account balance not covered by Title IV funds is due and payable by the student.
-Bryan College has 45 days from the student's withdrawal notification date to notify the student in writing of the balance due.
+Bryan University has 45 days from the student's withdrawal notification date to notify the student in writing of the balance due.
 If the balance is not paid in full within 10 business days, the students account balance may be turned over to a collection agency.
 The student is responsible for all additional costs involved in collecting the balance.
 Additional costs include but are not limited to collection fees, attorney fees, and court costs.